 Acting as Evaluation manager for external evaluations to be carried out on specific projects/programmes as requested by donors, cooperating entities, etc. It includes, but is not limited to, supporting Project/programme managers to improve evaluability by properly using Theories of change, and developing the Terms of reference for external evaluators.

-Making recommendations on preventive or corrective measures derived from evaluation findings;
+Making recommendations on preventive or corrective measures derived from the OU’s evaluation findings;

-Following up the implementation of evaluation recommendations that were made to managers;
+Following up the implementation of evaluation recommendations that were made by the OU to managers;

-Development and review of normative evaluation methodologies that improve the quality and pertinence of the evaluation function within ITU;
+Developing and reviewing normative evaluation methodologies that improve the quality and pertinence of the evaluation function within ITU;

 Providing guidance, technical support and training to staff members involved in monitoring and evaluation activities throughout the Organization;